Monkey Project (MONK) Market Capitalization Achieves $1.18 Million

-Monkey Project (CURRENCY:MONK) traded up 0.5% against the dollar during the 1 day period ending at 19:00 PM E.T. on October 20th.
-Monkey Project has a market cap of $1.18 million and approximately $5,102.00 worth of Monkey Project was traded on exchanges in the last day.
-During the last seven days, Monkey Project has traded 49.9% higher against the dollar.
-One Monkey Project coin can currently be bought for $0.0921 or 0.00000260 BTC on major exchanges.
+Monkey Project (CURRENCY:MONK) traded up 0.5% against the U.S. dollar during the twenty-four hour period ending at 23:00 PM E.T. on October 26th.
+During the last week, Monkey Project has traded 49.9% higher against the U.S. dollar.
+Monkey Project has a total market capitalization of $1.18 million and approximately $5,102.00 worth of Monkey Project was traded on exchanges in the last 24 hours.
+One Monkey Project coin can now be bought for about $0.0921 or 0.00000260 BTC on exchanges.

 - Regalcoin (REC) traded 1.4% higher against the dollar and now trades at $0.0036 or 0.00000021 BTC.